Edwardchengar/todolist/README.md

 # Background

   This project aimed to provide a full-featured backend system for frontend application, in which frontend application can:
-  1. signup and sign in with different accounts
+  1. Signup and sign in with different accounts
   2. Create, and retrieve the to-do items belonging to user

 # Authentication